 Admire the Arch of Constantine, then start the Colosseum Tour entering the colossal amphitheater, where fights between gladiators and beasts took place for the pleasure of bloodthirsty Roman Emperors.

-Upwards of 50,000 spectators would gather beneath the cool awnings to witness the cruel battles unfold.
-Many kinds of events took place in this grand arena, but we will leave the details to your guide!
+Upwards of 50,000 spectators would gather beneath enormous awnings to witness the cruel battles unfold.
+Many events took place in this grand arena, but we will leave the details to your guide!

 Roman Forum and the Sacred Way